 The mathematical programming formulation is implemented in the modeling language GAMS.
-The code has been added to the GAMS model library with the name poutil.gms (Portfolio Optimization for electric UTILities) [16].
+The code has been added to the GAMS model library with the name energy.gms [16].

 This electricity optimization problem falls in the scope of the unit commitment problem and economic dispatch problem.
 In contrast to the unit commitment problem, our model does not include any constraints on the power transmission, reverse spinning or ramping.
 The economic dispatch problem differs from ours in the way that the different energy sources are only subject to capacity constraints whereas we have to deal with additional technical or production restrictions such as minimum idle time periods of the plant.